EnterpriseDB/barman/doc/manual/17-configuration.en.md

 # Configuration

-There are two types of configuration files in Barman:
+There are three types of configuration files in Barman:

 - **global/general configuration**
 - **server configuration**